serdeliuk/irBuster/README.md

 8. The [vusolo4k-keys.txt](https://github.com/serdeliuk/irBuster/blob/master/vusolo4k-keys.txt) contain Vu+ Solo4K IR RC6 hex codes for
  - The existing RC keys
- - New keys discovered with irBuster which are not on the remote control
- - Keys which remains to be discovered with irBuster
+ - New keys discovered with irBuster which are not on the remote control and all new keys which remains to be discovered with irBuster

 That's all folks!!!<br>
 I hope that will help in your future projects<br>